intel/integrated-media-inference-framework/README.md

   * `IMIF_DOCKER_REGISTRY_USER` - Registry authentication user
   * `IMIF_DOCKER_REGISTRY_PASS` - Registry authentication password

-By default the repository is built using a CentOS 7 docker container.<BR>
+By default the repository is built using a CentOS 7 docker container.
+Make sure Docker is installed on your system to do that.
 To force a native build, the `IMIF_NATIVE_BUILD` environment variable should be defined.

 ## Extending IMIF